edgriebel/edgriebel.github.io/_drafts/2017-02-27-getting-a-blog-running-on-github-with-jekyll.md

 ## Troubleshooting Notes
 `Gemfile.lock` is required to be in the repo.
-It is NOT a lockfile to prevent multiple edits, but a listing of all the library versions used the last time `gem update` was run.
+It is NOT a lockfile to prevent multiple edits as I initially assumed, but a listing of all the [gem versions] used the last time `gem update` was run.

 Most of the github themes don't list an individual page's title at the top of the page.
 The `default.html` page was copied from the